 When you preview the list of emails in your inbox, you’ll usually only see the subject line and preheader text.
 The preheader shows up differently depending on the device and email provider you use to check your inbox.

-In Gmail, for example, here’s what the preheader looks like on desktop:
+In Gmail, for example, here’s what the preheader looks like on the desktop:

 This is what it looks on mobile devices: